 About Us

-Every step of the IMPACTO Institute is guided by solid pillars that unite science, tradition, and conservation.
-These pillars support our mission to promote coexistence between big cats, human communities, and environmental balance.
+Every step taken by the IMPACTO Institute is guided by solid pillars that unite science, tradition, and conservation.
+These pillars underpin our mission to promote coexistence between big cats, human communities, and environmental balance.
 We operate with focus, responsibility, and innovation, always committed to life.

 Coexistence: